 VVI MANIDATORY FINIDINGS OF SIGNIFICANCE Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Analyzed In The Prior EIR XXI.
-MANDATORY FINDINGS OF SIGNIFICANCE a) Does the project have the potential to substantially dependent of the environment, substantially reduce the hold of a fish or wildlife species, cause a fish or wildlife populate to drop below self-sustaining levels, threaten to elimin plant or animal community, substantially reduce the number restrict the range of a rare or endangered plant or animal eliminate important examples of the major periods of Calinhistory or prehistory? abitat llation ate a ber or nal or \boxtimes b) Does the project have impacts that are individually lir but cumulatively considerable? ("Cumulatively consider means that the incremental effects of a project considerable when viewed in connection with the effect past projects, the effects of other current projects, an effects of probable future projects)? rable" t are cts of c) Does the project have environmental effects which will of substantial adverse effects on human beings, either direct indirectly? \boxtimes Impact Discussion: This project is comprised of two applications: Va 40 (General Agriculture, 40-acre minimum) zone to subdivide an existing 10-acre parcel into two 5-While the applicant is not proposing to construct would allow for an additional single-family reside from 40 acres to 5- acre parcels.
-The any additional d acres; and a Mino site currently cont wellings or structu r Subdivision ains a single- ıres, the res No. PA- family re ulting su 2400079 esidence. bdivision a-c) Review of this project has not indicated any feat the site and/or surrounding area.
-Mitigation mea impact has been identified and these measures and Reporting Program (MMRP) will reduce thes sures have been in , included as Cond dentified in areas ditions of Approva where a pote I, and a Miti entially s ignificant
+MANDATORY FINDINGS OF SIGNIFICANCE a) Does the project have the potential to substantially dependent of the environment, substantially reduce the hold of a fish or wildlife species, cause a fish or wildlife populate to drop below self-sustaining levels, threaten to elimin plant or animal community, substantially reduce the number restrict the range of a rare or endangered plant or animal eliminate important examples of the major periods of Calinhistory or prehistory? abitat llation ate a ber or nal or \boxtimes b) Does the project have impacts that are individually lir but cumulatively considerable? ("Cumulatively consider means that the incremental effects of a project considerable when viewed in connection with the effect past projects, the effects of other current projects, an effects of probable future projects)? rable" t are cts of c) Does the project have environmental effects which will cause substantial adverse effects on human beings, either directly or indirectly?
+Impact Discussion: This project is comprised of two applications: Variance No. PA-2400078 to reduce the minimum lot size in the AG-40 (General Agriculture, 40-acre minimum) zone from 40 acres to 5-acres; and a Minor Subdivision No. PA-2400079 to subdivide an existing 10-acre parcel into two 5-acre parcels.
+The site currently contains a single-family residence.
+While the applicant is not proposing to construct any additional dwellings or structures, the resulting subdivision would allow for an additional single-family residence and an accessory dwelling on each of the newly created lots.
+Review of this project has not indicated any features which might significantly impact the environmental quality of the site and/or surrounding area.
+Mitigation measures have been identified in areas where a potentially significant impact has been identified and these measures, included as Conditions of Approval, and a Mitigation Monitoring and Reporting Program (MMRP) will reduce these impacts to a less-than-significant level. ignificant